Chris Pratt Has Filed For Divorce From Anna Faris

 Advertisement

-Fans might be sad to know their favorite Hollywood couple is no longer together, but Pratt and Faris might have just become our favorite celebrity best friends.
+Fans might be sad to know their favourite Hollywood couple is no longer together, but Pratt and Faris might have just become our favourite celebrity best friends.
 Hey, now she can even go back to being his wingman.

 Read These Stories Next: